 For some time I have suspected that Southend United adopted navy and white rather earlier in the Sixties than my records have shown.
-The evidence was sketchy, however: some photographs of their candy striped shirts (1961-65) seem very dark while I have a memory of watching them play Southport in 1966 wearing rather scruffy, faded dark blue tops but memory can play tricks.
-The black & white photographs I have seen from this period are equally ambiguous.
+The evidence was sketchy, however: some black and white photographs of their candy striped shirts (1961-65) seem very dark while I have a memory of watching them play Southport in 1966 wearing rather scruffy, faded dark blue tops but memory can play tricks.
+Other black & white photographs I have seen from this period are equally ambiguous.
 This team group, kindly submitted by Peter Stevenson, appears to confirm that the Shrimpers did indeed wear navy and white during 1964-65 and almost certainly as far back as 1961.

 Photographic evidence submitted by Peter Stevenson confirms that Port Vale changed from black to amber shorts in January 1962.
 This team group was taken on 15 February, two days before Vale met Fulham in the FA Cup 5th Round two days later.
 Leyton Orient (February-May 1965 corrected), Halifax Town (1964-65).

 I've removed the striped 1974-75 strip from the Gillingham section as I now have evidence that this was a change strip.

 24 March - More from the Senior Tigers Club

 Northampton Town (sequence of changes to socks between 1964 and 1967 now accurately dated), Cardiff City (1966-67), Millwall (1966-67), Bolton Wanderers (1966-67), Sheffield United (1968-69), Huddersfield Town (1969-70 shirt without crest added), Leicester City (1969-70 late).